Codelab / 05 Introduction to Python / Lesson Document

 8

-Python code outside of the interactive interpreter (such as inside of a .py file) will use Github’s syntax highlighting, so the text will be different colors.
+Python code outside of the interactive interpreter (such as inside of a .py file) will lack these markers and use Github’s syntax highlighting, so the text will be different colors.

 1+1